 The most critical time period for your child’s development of speech is during the first 2 years of life.
 In our field, we find that speech problems are most closely linked to ear fluid and/or ear infections.
 Hearing loss from ear infections during this critical period can have lifelong effects on language development.
 Fortunately, despite ear infections being the most common disease of childhood, permanent speech and hearing problems related to ear infections are rare if monitored and treated by your physician.
-At ENT Physicians of North Mississippi, our team of specialists can evaluate your child to see if a speech delay or disorder is caused by ear problems or hearing loss.
+Our team of specialists can evaluate your child to see if a speech delay or disorder is caused by ear problems or hearing loss.

 3.Thyroglossal duct cyst